-The vMB keeps user-specific state information and can be transferred from one MB instance to another.
-On top of a physical MB runs a MB agent which needs to accomplish three primary tasks: (i) interface with the physical resources of the MB, (ii) handle vMBs and (iii) expose the control of the MB to a remote entity (the controller).
+The vMB keeps solely the user-specific state information which can be transferred from one MB instance to another.
+On top of a MB (e.g., a virtual machine or docker container running on a physical host) runs a MB agent which needs to accomplish three primary tasks: (i) interface with the resources of the MB, (ii) handle vMBs and (iii) expose the control of the MB to a remote entity (the controller).
+In a nutshell, the vMBbasically abstracts the client state from the inner workings of a specific MB such as a Linux or BSD firewall.
 The middlebox agent also provides the necessary hooks for the controller (and thus applications) to instantiate, destroy, monitor and manage its functionality.

-In OPENSDWN, a stateful vMB is characterized by a configuration file (a MB-specific list of tunable parameters), the state of the active connections, the statistics (counters) and a list of subscribed events in order to completely define its behavior.
-When a vMB is moved from one MB Agent to another, the new MB is able to handle the user's traffic in the exactly same way the old one. vMBs were designed to give applications the possibility to manage user related MB state across physical MBs, without any awareness of the user's traffic.
+In OPENSDWN, a stateful vMB is characterized by a configuration file (a MB-specific list of tunable parameters), state of the active connections, statistics (counters), and a list of subscribed events in order to completely define its behavior.
+When a vMB is moved from one MB Agent to another, the new MB is able to handle the user's traffic in exactly the same way as the old one. vMBs were designed to give applications the possibility to manage user related MB state across physical MBs, without any awareness of the user's traffic.

-In order to support e.g., scale-out upon certain network events, or to monitor the middlebox, OPENSDWN implements a publish/-subscribe interface (see Section 5).
+In order to support e.g., scale-out upon certain network events, or to monitor the middlebox, OPENSDWN implements a publish/subscribe interface (see Section V).

-3.3 Participatory Interface
+C. Participatory Interface

 OPENSDWN's participatory interface allows the WiFi users, the network provider or even the content provider, to express their preferences in terms of flow differentiation.
 Specifically, we allow external entities to rank-by assigning priorities-their transmissions.
-The rational behind this prioritization approach is simplicity: the participatory interface hides network complexity from endusers.
+The rational behind this prioritization approach is simplicity: the participatory interface hides network complexity from end-users.
 Concretely, a user could express his or her preference to prioritize Netflix over Dropbox, by assigning a higher priority to the former.
 This preference will then be taken into account by the controller, which installs transmission rules which favor flows tagged as Netflix over flow tagged as Dropbox.
 This could be done, for example, by assigning different AC Queues or setting distinct rate chains.

-As a static service mapping based on, e.g., content server IPs is cumbersome and unreliable, OPENSDWN uses a signature-based Intrusion Detection System (IDS) which also considers packet payload.
+As a static service mapping based on, e.g., content server IPs is cumbersome and unreliable, OPENSDWN uses a signaturebased Intrusion Detection System (IDS) which also considers packet payload.
 Once the IDS detects a service of interest, it immediately informs the OPENSDWN controller, which applies the necessary policies accordingly.